 Be Prepared for Hurricane Dorian & Be Safe Everyone

 From all of us at Rosenberg & Rosenberg, P.A, we wish that you do everything you can to prepare for Hurricane Dorian and to be safe during it.
-You can find additional information about hurricane preparedness from the Federal Emergency Management Agency (FEMA) by clicking here and viewing a PDF file.
+You can find additional information about hurricane preparedness from the Federal Emergency Management Agency (FEMA).
 You should also visit the National Hurricane Center’s website (https://www.nhc.noaa.gov/) to keep track of Hurricane Dorian as it moves closer to the Florida coast.

 Here in Fort Lauderdale, hurricanes can seem like a regular occurrence.
 While we are certain we will endure Hurricane Dorian, too, do not just make assumptions.
 Prepare as much as you can.
 Once again, be safe everyone!